jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 You may also wish to consider pinning the major version of JupyterLab when developing extensions (in your package metadata).

-We maintain the **two most recently released major versions of JupyterLab**, JupyterLab v3 and JupyterLab v4.
+We maintain a major version of JupyterLab for **one year after its successor's first release**.
+JupyterLab v4 was released on May 15, 2023, so JupyterLab v3 will be maintained until May 15, 2024.
 JupyterLab v1 and v2 are no longer maintained.
-All JupyterLab v2 users are strongly advised to upgrade as soon as possible.
+All JupyterLab v2 and v3 users are strongly advised to upgrade as soon as possible.

 Languages, Tools and Processes
 ------------------------------